HikariKnight/quickpassthrough/README.md

 <img src="https://user-images.githubusercontent.com/2557889/156038229-4e70352f-9182-4474-8e32-d14d3ad67566.png" width="250px">

 I know my bash skills are not great, so help is always welcome!
 And help is wanted here.
 If you know bash well, you will be able to help!
-Just make a pull request to the [dev branch](https://github.com/HikariKnight/quickpassthrough/tree/dev) with your changes!
+Just make a pull request with your changes!
 Just remember to add comments to document the work and explain it for people who are less familiar with the bash syntax or anything else you use. 😄

 Also if you know English, you can help by just proof reading.
 English is not my native language, plus I have dyslexia so I often make spelling mistakes.